Hygrometer Calibration Using 75 Percent Salt Test and 32°F Ice Bath

 How does the 75% RH salt test work for calibrating a hygrometer at home?

 You use a saturated salt paste in a sealed glass jar.
-This setup creates a stable 75% RH at room temperature (20–25°C).
-After 8–12 hours, you compare your hygrometer reading to 75% and calculate the humidity sensor offset.
+This setup creates a stable 75% RH at typical room temperature.
+After 8–12 hours, you compare your hygrometer reading to 75% and calculate the humidity offset.

 What is the correct way to perform the thermometer ice bath 32F calibration?

 Fill a container at least two-thirds with crushed ice.
 Add just enough distilled water to make a slushy mix.
-Place your probe in the center, away from ice chunks.
+Place your probe in the center, away from ice chunks and the container wall.
 Wait for the reading to stabilize, then record the temperature.

 How do I calculate and use the offset after calibration?